FrederikLeed/LocalGroupMembershipLifeCylceMaintenance/README.md

  .\ImportGPO.ps1 -GPOName "Server - Local Users and Groups" -BackupPath "C:\source\LocalGroupMembershipLifeCylceMaintenance\Server - Local Users and Groups.zip" -BackupGpoName 'Server - Local Users and Groups'
 ```

+## Linking the GPO to the OU where computer objects are located

+What remains is to link the GPO to the targeted OU's.
+When this policy is applied.
+Access to servers is managed in Active Directory.
+Before applying the policy, make sure to review current access and replicate in the groups created in previous steps to prevent business disruption.
+Blog post about how to review: https://go2know.it/windows/Server-Inventory-GroupMemberships/